-• ParkSense®
+• ParkSense

-The ParkSense® system will scan for objects behind the vehicle when the transmission shift lever/gear selector is in REVERSE and the vehicle speed is less than 11 mph (18 km/h).
+The ParkSense system will scan for objects behind the vehicle when the transmission gear selector is in RE-VERSE and the vehicle speed is less than 11 mph (18 km/h).
 It will provide an alert (audible and/or visual) to indicate the proximity to other objects.
 The system can be enabled with Sound Only, or Sound and Display.
-To change the ParkSense® status, press and release the
+To change the ParkSense status, press and release the "Sound Only" or "Sounds and Display" button.

-"Sound Only" or "Sounds and Display" button.
-Then press the back arrow button on the touchscreen.
-Refer to "ParkSense®" in "Understanding The Features Of Your Vehicle" for system function and operating information.
+Refer to "ParkSense" in "Understanding The Features Of Your Vehicle" for system function and operating information.